 - 1. Monthly Progress Reports: See CDRL A001. - 2.
 Business Plans: See CDRL A002. - 3.
 Final Technical Report: See CDRL A003. - 4.
-Financial Status Report: See CDRL A004.
-(Not included in Direct to Phase II topics) - 5.
-Contractor Acquired Property: See CDRL A005.
-(Not included in Direct to Phase II topics) - 6.
-Kick-Off/Epic Hypotheses Review: See CDRL A006. - 7.
+Financial Status Report: See CDRL A004. - 5.
+Contractor Acquired Property: See CDRL A005. - 6.
+Kick-Off/Epic Hypotheses review: See CDRL A006. - 7.
 Developmental Test Plan for Performance Validation: See CDRL A007.
 Note: The artifact must address the approach to achieving evidence of the hypotheses and goals for Human-Machine Teaming (HMT). - 8.
 Developmental Test Report for Performance Validation: See CDRL A008.
 Note: The artifact must capture evidence addressing the hypotheses and goals for HMT.
 This includes multiple prototype demos and user engagements. - 9.
 Maturity and End User Engagement Review Design Review Information Package (DRIP): See CDRL A009.
 This is will be tailored for agile development.
-See note above. - 10.
-Maturity and End User Engagement Demo DRIP: See CDRL A0010.
+See note above.

+- 10. Maturity and End User Engagement Demo DRIP: See CDRL A0010.
 This is will be tailored for agile development.
 See note above. - 11.
 Product Backlog: See CDRL A011. - 12.
 Computer Software Product: See CDRL A012. - 13.
 Meeting Minutes: See CDRL A013. - 14.
 Training Materials: See CDRL A014.
 Note: These will be limited to artifacts required to show end users how to use the prototype(s) to gain user feedback.

-V. TESTS AND DEMONSTRATIONS: The Contractor shall conduct tests and demonstrations to validate that the Track Correlation prototype(s) meet or exceed all the requirements specified in this Statement of Objectives and achieve the overall goal of reducing human cognitive burden while retaining or improving overall mission performance.
-(See CDRL A008 and CDRL A009).
+V. TESTS AND DEMONSTRATIONS: The Contractor shall conduct tests and demonstrations to validate that the software system meets or exceeds all the requirements specified in this Statement of Objectives.
+(See CDRL A007 and CDRL A008).